Guidance for COVID-19 Collection and Testing Sites

-The FDA has issued many EUAs for molecular tests for SARS-CoV-2, including a recent EUA for an antigen test.
+The FDA has issued many EUAs for molecular tests and antigen tests for SARS-CoV-2.

 In order to comply with California clinical laboratory laws, a drive-through site testing for SARS-CoV-2 that collects specimens and performs clinical laboratory tests on the premises must consider, at a minimum, the following: